lihuifu/FC-MSAN/README.md

 - **1. Get Dataset:**

-  You can download ISRUC-Sleep-S3 dataset by the following command, which will automatically download the raw data and extracted data to `./data/ISRUC_S3/`:
+  You can download ISRUC-Sleep-S3 dataset, which download the raw data and extracted data to `./data/ISRUC_S3/`:

 - **2. Data preparation:**